Ludlow Infant Academy Policies

 At Ludlow Infant Academy exclusions are used as a last resort and each case is treated on its’ own merit and will be treated equally.

-The Data Protection Act 1998 is the law that protects personal privacy and upholds individual’s rights.
+The General Data Protection Regulation (GDPR) 2018 is the regulation that protects personal privacy and upholds individual’s rights.
 It applies to anyone who handles or has access to people’s personal data.

-This policy is intended to ensure that personal information is dealt with properly and securely and in accordance with the Data Protection Act 1998 and other related legislation.
+This policy is intended to ensure that personal information is dealt with properly and securely and in accordance with the GDPR 2018 and other related legislation.
 It will apply to information regardless of the way it is used, recorded and stored and whether it is held in paper files or electronically.
 Please click here to view/download our Data Protection Policy

 Privacy Notice - Pupils: Please click here to view/download our Privacy Notice - Pupils